chpxu/dotfiles/README.md

 ### Waybar, Wayfire, Swaylock, swayidle, wofi
 Nothing else should need to be done if everything was copied correctly I think.

+- [ ] Swaylock does not work unless it is a system package.
+This is a known upstream issue.
 ### VSCode
 1. Ensure that VSCode has already created `$HOME/.config/Code`.
 It might not be `Code`, but `Code - OSS` or `Code - Insiders` instead.
 2. Copy the files in `dotfiles/Code` to the same locations in your home
-3. Install the Nord extension by Arctic Ice Studio and enable it.

 Self-advertisement: install my theme [Firefox Quantum Themes](https://marketplace.visualstudio.com/items?itemName=beastdestroyer.firefox-quantum-themes) :)

 #### To-Do
-- [ ] Add the settings and extensions I use to `home.nix`
+- [x] Add the settings and extensions I use to `home.nix`
 - [ ] I plan to make my own Nord theme soon, after I update my theme to 2.0.0.

 ### Xournal++
-1. When running `home-manager switch`, my custom build of Xournal++ will be installed.
-Its files currently live in `$HOME/.config/nixpkgs/xournalpp`.

-Make sure to restart Xournal++ for the changes to take effect.
+The `home-manager switch` should be good to go.
 #### To-Do
 - [x] The background on the sidebar content is incorrect.
 - [ ] Check settings have been applied.